-The third trade agreement was signed in 1962.
-That was the period of India's intensive industrialisation.
-By 1967, Soviet supplies of machinery and equipment to India was about 82 per cent of the total exports, but afterwards, when Bhilai was built, the ferrous imports from the Soviet Union fell to 2.3 per cent at the end of the same year.
-In the same year the USSR began purchasing Bhilai steel and from 1970 surgical instruments from Madras plant too.
+That was The third trade agreement was signed in 1962.
+By 1967. the period of India's intensive industrialisation.
+Soviet supplies of machinery and equipment to India was about 82 per cent of the total exports, but afterwards, when Bhilai was built, the ferrous imports from the Soviet Union fell to In the same year 2.3 per cent at the end of the same year. the USSR began purchasing Bhilai steel and from 1970 surgical instruments from Madras plant too.
 In 1970 the trade between the two countries amounted to Rs.
 3,269 million.
 The fourth trade agreement was signed in 1970 for the period 1971-75.
 It contained a new clause about the possible joint undertakings in third countries.
 The Soviet Union agreed to supply raw cotton to